edelstone/actionverb.com/job-ads/pay.md

 Action Verb believes in paying whatever it takes to secure top talent.

-**All positions pay at least $100,000 per year, plus a great benefits package, and a $2,500 signing bonus to purchase a new computer.**
+**This position pays at least $100,000 per year, plus a great benefits package, and a $2,500 signing bonus to purchase a new computer.**

 Based on regular performance reviews, we will regularly update your